lgpcappiello/lgpcappiello.github.io/teaching/shinyapps.md

 - <a href="https://lgpcappiello.shinyapps.io/charactergenerator/">Character Generator</a>

 <a href="https://github.com/lgpcappiello/shinyapps">Here is the GitHub Repository with all of my Shiny Apps (including one or two under development)</a>

+## Simulation Code

+Here is some additional simulation code that hasn't made it into Shiny Apps yet.

+- <a href="https://github.com/lgpcappiello/shinyapps/blob/master/consistency.R">Simulating consistency with a fair coin</a>